castuofa/dataarc-source/concepts/tithe.md

 * Sigurdson, E. (2016).
 The Church in Fourteenth-Century Iceland: The Formation of an Elite Clerical Identity.
 Brill.

-* Vésteinsson, O. (1996).
-The Christianisation of Iceland: priests, power and social change 1000-1300 (Doctoral dissertation, University of London).
+* Vésteinsson, O. (2000).
+The Christianisation of Iceland: priests, power and social change 1000-1300.
+Oxford: Oxford University Press.

 ### CIDOC CRM mappings: